JamesFloyd-Pen/Paint-Program/README.md

 Paint Program is my Spring 2019 Computer Graphics Project.

+# Languages and Tools Used
+-HTML
+-Javascript
+-Notepad++
+-WebGL

 # Known Bugs

 The Clear Canvas function only blanks out the canvas, and unable to delete all objects painted.